-While in general the answer is no, our goal is to develop a conceptual framework to study which linear spaces $\mathcal{L}$ remain $(d,r)$-rank-metric codes when passing to from $K$ to its residue field $\overline{K}$.
+In general the answer is no. We take first steps towards a conceptual framework to study which linear spaces $\mathcal{L}$ remain $(d,r)$-rank-metric codes when passing from $K$ to its residue field $\overline{K}$.
 To this end, we need to control both the dimension and the minimal rank drop from $\Lcal$ to $\overline{\Kcal}$.
 We outline two approaches to this problem, the first one focusing on the behaviour of the minimal rank in the linear space when passing to $\overline{K}$ and the second on the behaviour of the dimension.